 1. Connect the iPhone With an Alternative USB Cable

 First, check the USB cable that’s connecting the mobile with the PC.
 Try connecting the iPhone with an alternative USB cable if you have one.
 Ideally, the USB cable will be an MFi-certified one.

 2. Connect the iPhone With an Alternative USB Slot

-There might be something up with the USB slot the iPhone is plugged in to.
+There might be something up with the USB slot the iPhone is plugged into.
 So, try connecting the phone with an alternative USB port.
-The phone might back up fine when connected with alternative USB slot.
+The phone might back up fine when connected with an alternative USB slot.